DarccMan/fnct/readme.md

 # Functions.js
-Functions.js is a javascript library for NodeJS and html.
+Functions.js is a javascript library for NodeJS and HTML.
 It is a compilation of various functions and classes that are very useful.

 ## Installation